funcompbio/practical3/practical3.md

 command to undo that change will be different.
 Here we cover a few cases:

-* **Restore a deleted file.** There are several options depending on the moment at which you deleted the file:
+* **Restore a deleted file.** There are several options depending on the moment in which you deleted the file:

   1. The file was deleted before or after the deletion was staged, but the deletion was not commited to the Git database.
 We illustrate here